TitleProf., D.Phil., FRS

-Philip Russell is one of the Directors at the Max-Planck Institute for the Science of Light (MPL), a position he has held from January 2009, when MPL was founded.
+Professor Philip Russell is a Director at the Max-Planck Institute for the Science of Light (MPL), a position he has held since January 2009 when MPL was founded.

 He obtained his D.Phil.
-(1979) degree in volume holography at the University of Oxford, spending three years as a Hayward Junior Research Fellow at Oriel College.
+(1979) degree at the University of Oxford, spending three years as a Research Fellow at Oriel College, Oxford.

-In 1982 and 1983 he was a Humboldt Fellow at the Technical University Hamburg-Harburg (Germany), and from 1984 to 1986 he worked in research groups at the University of Nice (France) and at IBM's T.J.
-Watson Research Center in Yorktown Heights, New York.
+In 1982 and 1983 he was a Humboldt Fellow at the Technical University Hamburg-Harburg (Germany), and from 1984 to 1986 he worked at the University of Nice (France) and the IBM TJ Watson Research Center in Yorktown Heights, New York.